Beethoven Symphony No. 1 in C major, Op. 21

 The First Symphony is from a young Beethoven, already making his name in Vienna as a pianist and composer.
 While it owes a debt to Haydn, it also shows a composer hungry to explore and experiment.

 His gargantuan Symphony No. 9, written when he had become completely deaf, is one of his greatest and most loved works.
-With four fantastic soloists - soprano Madeleine Pierard, mezzo-soprano Kristin Darragh, tenor Simon O’Neill and bass Anthony Robin Schneider - and premiere choir Voices New Zealand for the fourth movement’s ‘Ode to Joy’, this is an event no one should miss.
+With four fantastic soloists - soprano Madeleine Pierard, mezzo-soprano Kristin Darragh, tenor Simon O’Neill and bass Anthony Robin Schneider - and premier choir Voices New Zealand for the fourth movement’s ‘Ode to Joy’, this is an event no one should miss.

 The approximate runtime for this concert is 2 hours.